Faculty of Theology and Religion, University of Oxford: History

-The faculty remained as a stronghold of the Church of England well into the 20th century, with denominational restrictions on the higher theological degrees (the Bachelor of Divinity and the Doctor of Divinity) and examiners in the Final Honour School of Theology only being abolished in 1920 and 1922 respectively.
-Still, three of the regius professorships are tied to canonries at Christ Church Cathedral, requiring their holders to be in ordained in the Church of England or in a church in communion with the Church of England.
-A significant proportion of the faculty's students are preparing for ordination, either as candidates for the B.A. or the B.Th.
+The faculty remained as a stronghold of the Church of England well into the 20th century, with denominational restrictions on the higher theological degrees (the Bachelor of Divinity and the Doctor of Divinity) and examiners in the final honour school of theology only being abolished in 1920 and 1922 respectively.
+Three of the regius professorships remain linked to canonries at Christ Church Cathedral, requiring their holders to be in ordained in the Church of England or a church in communion with the Church of England.
+A significant proportion of the faculty's students are preparing for ordination, either as candidates for the BA or the BTh.

-Despite the faculty's historic obligations to the Church of England, the foundation of Nonconformist and Roman Catholic institutions in Oxford from the late 19th century onwards, alongside changing academic and ecclesiastical attitudes towards theological study, resulted in the gradual transformation of theology from a purely professional discipline into an aspect of humanistic study.
+Despite the faculty's historic links to the Church of England, the foundation of nonconformist and Roman Catholic institutions in Oxford from the late 19th century onwards, alongside changing academic and ecclesiastical attitudes towards theological study, resulted in the gradual transformation of theology from a purely professional discipline into an aspect of humanistic study.

 During the 20th century, Oxford established itself as an internationally significant centre of theological study with important contributions from S. R. Driver, William Sanday, C. H. Turner, B. H. Streeter, N. P. Williams, R. H. Lightfoot, G. R. Driver, Austin Farrer, Maurice Wiles, Henry Chadwick, James Barr and Arthur Peacocke.
-Although the department has, more recently, introduced examination papers in modern systematic theology, world religions and even separate postgraduate master's degrees in the study of religion, the Final Honour School of Theology remains primarily focused on biblical and historical study.
-Each undergraduate devotes at least half of his or her degree to the study of the Old Testament, New Testament, the development of Christian doctrine to AD 451 and modern Christian doctrine.
-Candidates can then choose four further papers from a wide selection of topics in biblical studies, history, doctrine and world religions.
+Although the department introduced examination papers in modern systematic theology, world religions and even separate postgraduate master's degrees in the study of religion, the final honour school of theology has remained primarily focused on biblical and historical study.
+Undergraduates devote at least half of their degree to Christian theology.